RujiaZou/RujiaZou.github.io/_pages/cv.md

 Work experience
 ======
-* Cable Television Laboratories, Jan. to Jul.
+* **Optical Research Intern** at **Cable Television Laboratories**, Jan. to Jul.
 2023
-  * Title: Optical Research Intern
-  * Duties include: Coherent passive optical network bandwidth allocation algorithm design and network simulation
-  * Supervisor: Dr. Steve Jia
+  * Designed and implemented a Software Network Simulator in Python for the passive optical networks, where the different network standards/protocols can be simulated 35% faster than conventional optical network simulators.
+  * Proposed a novel Software-Defined Algorithm in Python for resource allocation in passive optical networks, where the average latency of the network is reduced by 46% and 56% in different traffic load scenarios with bursty traffic

 Skills
 ======